Neuroinformatics-Research-Group/MIND-Freesurfer/README.md

 This is computed independently per feature `f` and per count type `c`, producing the per-feature concentration coefficients reported for each metric.

+**tldr:** values near to 1 mean most of your bad/vertex data of interest is in one ROI, value near 0 mean they are more evenly spread across ROIs.
+Using this coefficient over, i.e., Gini's, should make coefficients between different parcellations comparable (what is meant by *'largely unbiased by the number of ROIS'*).

 ---

 ## References